Don’t have time to read? Then give it a listen.

 A break from the internet can make you realize, you are more than the websites you browse.

 During this break, you can go out with your friends, or if you like to be alone- sit in a park, read books, meet new people.
 Sure you were doing all these when you were on the internet.
 But you’ll find a newfound focus and energy while doing those this time.
 So when you’re out and about, you’ll discover dynamic energy in your relationships and activities that will make you feel fulfilled and excited for this one life you’ve got.
 And as a result, you’ll stop wasting time on the internet when you go back to your computer.

 But what is my basis for saying these, right?
 My friend Prayas from BUET CSE dept Recently took this “self-exile” from the internet.
 Here’s what he thought in his exact words,

 “Taking a break from the internet was actually the wisest decision I had made in recent times.
 I found out that I was less angry, and fresher than in the past days.
 I was able to visit lichi Bagan, a monastery without any distraction, which I suppose, I wouldn’t have been able to without a break from the internet.
-And reading books and actually feeling the characters was more possible because in every half hour I didn’t check facebook for notifications
+And reading books and actually feeling the characters were more possible because every half hour I didn’t check Facebook for notifications

 To connect with people and to gather necessary information, specially if you’re a student, the internet is a crying need but sometimes to feel like a perfect human being we need to take a break from it.”

 5. Take The Control of Your Life